 A request for an extension and an appeal are distinct processes for dealing with problems related to satisfactory progress.
 A request for extension is the appropriate course of action when a student has failed to meet satisfactory progress provisions of the Office of Graduate Studies.
 The appeal process should be followed when a department/program has dismissed a student after the required probationary period.

 Full-time students (those taking 9 hours or more per semester) should follow the time frames associated with degree programs discussed in the graduate catalog under master’s degrees and doctoral degrees.
 They must submit required forms on time and maintain a grade point average of 3.0 or better.
 Furthermore, they must successfully undergo their departments’ annual review processes.

 Part-time students should file a timeline for successful degree completion with their departments and the Office of Graduate Studies.
 This timeline should be endorsed by the director of graduate studies and a prospective advisor by the end of the first calendar year of admission into the department/program.
 When these timelines conflict with time to degree guidelines laid out in the University Catalog’s policies related to master’s and doctoral degrees, they must receive the endorsement of the associate vice chancellor for Graduate Studies.

-When there has been unsatisfactory progress with respect to meeting Graduate Faculty Sentate’s time to degree limits, the student may file a written request for an extension with the vice provost for advanced studies and associate vice chancellor for Graduate Studies.
+When there has been unsatisfactory progress with respect to meeting Graduate Faculty Sentate’s time to degree limits, the student may file a written request for an extension with the associate vice chancellor for graduate studies.
 The extension must be endorsed by the department/program’s director of graduate studies and the student’s major advisor and include a timeline for completion of the degree.
 If an extension is granted by the associate vice chancellor, the student will be given a specified period of time to meet the requirements for progress to degree.
 Please contact the Office of Graduate Studies for more information.